 Kayaking tours last around 4 hours with breaks.
 We strongly recommend you to go on guided kayaking tours with experienced instructors.

 6) Ride a bike on the Danube Bike Path

 Danube Bike Path through National Park Djerdap crosses about 110 km.
-This is a part of Eurovelo 6 which connects the Atlantic coast with the Black Sea and passes through Serbia in the length of 667 km.
-Entire Danube Bike Path in Serbia is marked with road signs in accordance with European Cyclists' Federation standards.
+This is a part of Eurovelo 6 that connects the Atlantic coast with the Black Sea and goes through Serbia in a length of 667 km.
+Entire Danube Bike Path in Serbia is marked with road signs in accordance with the European Cyclists’ Federation standards.

 On a bike, you can visit all of the attractive viewspoints and cultural sites.
 You can ride from Golubac to Donji Milanovac and continue to Kladovo and Negotin.